Technology · Key Management

 The Vault Door Opens Outward, Never Inward

 Encrypted containers enter the KMS.
 Encrypted containers leave the KMS.
 Nothing inside the server can derive their plaintext.
 Our control plane authorizes container movement and access policy; the data plane never sees keys in the clear.
-Forward-secret session keys are ephemeral and HSM-bound.
+Session keys are ephemeral and hardware-bound.

 • Zero-knowledge architecture: server compromise ≠ data compromise